 Solving 3 Common Security Gaps Through Better Cybersecurity Collaboration

 Building and maintaining a strong cybersecurity posture requires cybersecurity collaboration between IT staff and an organization’s management team.
-This may sound obvious, yet when LMG Security’s consultants work with clients on cybersecurity assessments, testing, and incident response, we frequently see signs of internal communication gaps.
+This may sound obvious, yet when LMG Security’s consultants work with clients on cybersecurity assessments, policy development, and testing, we frequently see signs of internal communication gaps.
 In particular, we often find that IT staff are aware of security gaps, but management is unaware and thinks everything is as it should be.

 What Causes the Disconnect?